-In 2016, we’ve pledged to make sure our armed forces community are not disadvantaged in accessing our services and in their day-to-day-lives.
-The Armed Forces Covenant is a promise from the nation to those who serve or who have served, and their families, which says we will do all we can to ensure they are treated fairly and are not disadvantaged in their day-to-day-lives.
+In 2016, we pledged to ensure our armed forces community is not disadvantaged in accessing our services and their day-to-day lives.
+The Armed Forces Covenant is a promise from the nation to those who serve or have served and their families, which says we will do all we can to ensure they are treated fairly and are not disadvantaged in their daily lives.

-We've put together some useful information to help both current and former members of the Armed Forces locate particular services.
+We've put together some helpful information to help both current and former members of the Armed Forces locate particular services.